 Elizabeth Cady Stanton, feminist, and Richard Morris Hunt, architect, are other national notables associated with late 19th century Tenafly.
 Artists Harvey Dunn and George Inness also practiced in Tenafly.
 Stanton lived here between 1868-1887 and later wrote: "I laugh...at the memory of all the frolics we had on the blue hills of Jersey."
 Hunt, one of the organizers of the American Institute of Architects, was a leading practitioner of eclecticism.
 Known for his pedestal of the Statue of Liberty and Breakers in Newport, Rhode Island, the Everett-Dunn House, in Swiss Chalet style, is attributed to Hunt as an early work.
 Also boasting distinguished architecture are Tenafly's earlier 20th century schools which incorporate the finest materials of the day in classic form.

-Municipal improvements, which included water main installation in 1899 and the formation of the Volunteer Fire Association in 1891 continued.
-In World War I, the northwest corner of the town became part of Camp Merritt.
+Municipal improvements continued including founding of the Tenafly Library Society in 1895, water main installation in 1899 and the formation of the Volunteer Fire Association in 1891 In World War I, the northwest corner of the town became part of Camp Merritt.
 In World War II, Tenafly's fallen heroes included bandleader Glenn Miller whose plane disappeared after leaving England for France.
 Miller had come to the Borough in 1938 maintaining an apartment in Cotswold.

 The Huyler, MacKay, Rockefeller and Johnson families and the Green Acres Program have been major benefactors of Tenafly's parks and open space.